roobie/mori-fluent/README.md

 ## basic usage

-To register the functionality, call the function returned by the `mori-fluent` module:
+use the value in the `mori` property of the object returned by the module:
 ```js
 const mori = require('mori-fluent').mori;
 ```